 These initiatives collectively allow us to focus in on population health - the improvement of health outcomes for the residents and surrounding areas that we serve.

 Our 2018 Community Health Needs Assessment (CHNA) and three-year implementation strategy identify our hospital's community benefit service area, the most important health priorities, and activities with measurable outcomes.
 The CHNA uses a community-driven approach that supports the hospital in planning and carrying out community-based programming to more effectively handle the health needs of underserved and vulnerable populations.

 Report to the Community

-Read our comprehensive report to learn about the impact our classes, events, and programs are making in the Baltimore Community.
+Read our Reports to the Community to learn about the impact our classes, events, and programs are making in the Baltimore community.

 Your Guide for Good Health